visibilityspots/icinga-scripts/README.md

 Optional output when using the script will be added to this previous line:
 --------------------------------------------------------------------------
 OK: Last backup for asturias was 14:52 hours ago.

+YUM
+===

+!Until now I did not managed to make it work through the NRPE daemon yet, probably a permission issue!

+This check will read out the time when the latest update was made on the remote host using the output of

+* yum history | grep -n "U"

+and throw this message to the icinga server:

+        OK status:
+        OK: Last update performed on YYYY-MM-DD at HH:MM

+        Warning status:
+        WARNING: Last update performed a long time ago

+Example output Status Information in icinga:

+OK: Last update performed on 2012-09-26 at 14:29